betsee/betse/README.md

 For this purpose, we recommend Oracle's open-source hypervisor VirtualBox rather than VMware's closed-source hypervisor VMware Workstation.
-The former supports all operating systems supported by `betse` out of the box, including OS X; the latter supports Linux and Windows but *not* OS X out of the box.
+The former supports all operating systems supported by BETSE out of the box, including OS X; the latter supports Linux and Windows but *not* OS X out of the box.
 Moreover, the former is free (as in both beer and speech); the latter is non-free (as in both beer and speech).